dnichols1/dnichols1.github.io/group.md

 Former senior thesis advisee (on memory-effect detection prospects) 09/2019--05/2020.
 Currently in a MS program in machine learning and articial intellegence at the University of Barcelona.

-- **Oliver Boersma** <br />
-MS in Astrophysics from Radboud University in 2019. <br />
-Co-advised MS thesis (on memory-effect detection prospects) with [Patricia Schmidt](https://www.sr.bham.ac.uk/gwgroup/people.php).
-Completed a PhD program in astronomy at the University of Amsterdam (NL) and currently working for the Rijkswaterstaat as a data scientist.

-- **Andras Dorozsmai** <br />
-MS in Astrophysics from Radboud University in 2018. <br />
-Helped with supervising MS thesis (on compact-object populations); primary supervisor was [Gijs Nelemans](https://www.ru.nl/english/people/nelemans-g/).
-Currently in the PhD program in astrophysics at the University of Birmingham (UK).